-The Department of Transnational Asian Studies offers the minor in Asian Studies, which is designed to encompass Asia broadly, regarding people and their movements, geography, history, and culture.
+The Department of Transnational Asian Studies offers the minor in Asian Studies.
+The Asian Studies major is designed to encompass Asia and global Asia broadly, focusing on people and their movements across time and space in and around Asia.
 The minor emphasizes research, introducing students to research projects at an early point, beginning with ASIA 295 Introduction to Transnational Asian Studies.
 Students in this minor can integrate language training and cultural proficiency with their majors, and can count up to two Asian language courses toward the minor, although there is no language requirement for the minor.
 The minor is designed to supplement a broad range of major fields of study -- from STEM to humanities and social sciences -- and help prepare students for living and working in the dynamic work environments and diverse cultures of Asian societies and Asian communities around the world.